- Board of Directors

 - Additional Links

 If you, or someone you know, is in suicidal crisis or emotional distress, please call:

 You can call the crisis center for any of the following reasons:

 We're available 24 hours a day, 7 days a week.

-We are dedicated individuals working together in support of our mission to inspire hope, improve mental health, support self-determined lives, and encourage recovery for those individuals and families experiencing mental health, substance use, or developmental disability issues.
+We are dedicated individuals working together in support of our mission to inspire hope, improve mental health, support self-determined lives, and encourage recovery for those individuals and families who need services for mental health, substance use, or developmental disabilities.

 “No matter what role I have been in, or what supervisor I have had, I have always felt supported and encouraged to achieve to my highest ability.”
 Marissa R., Planning Department